-Our days have been purposely accented with parks almost every day as of recent.
+Our days have been purposely accented with parks almost every day recently.
 I guess it is that time of year.
 The rain is starting to let up, leaving vacant skies and a sun eager to part the clouds to shine brightly.

 For such a rainy little city, Victoria is littered with fun colourful parks at almost every corner.
 Some are geared towards older or younger kids, but most have a nice mixture of both.
 There is such an array of diversity to be found from one neighbourhood to the next, and we’ve been able to do a lot of exploration to find our favourites.

 Although I could easily write a thesis sized post on the playgrounds and parks in Greater Victoria (which by the way- we have over 30 listed over here), I have narrowed it down for this list to my, or rather my son’s, top choices!

 Note: Come hot summer months if you're looking to cool off at a free water park, I've skipped these from this list, but you can check out our list of splash parks too.

 That view though!
 Without doubt, every visit to Willows Beach is bookended with this park.